 Episode Five: The World’s Most Endangered Ecosystem

-Bison, Old Man on His Back, SK (Photo by NCC)
+Plains bison, Old Man on His Back Prairie and Heritage Conservation Area, SK (Photo by NCC)

 This is the story of how fire, cows and bison keep the world’s most endangered ecosystem healthy.